Last Updated on

 Two decades later things had changed a lot but some of the original publishing houses still maintained their independence.
 One of these was Victor Gollancz Ltd, which published a book of mine in the 1980s.

-My feeling precisely.
-So far I’ve self-published seven books, both as e-books and paperbacks, and I have no thought of going back to mainstream publishing.
+So far I’ve self-published six more books since then, both as e-books and paperbacks, and I have no thought of going back to mainstream publishing.
 None of them has made me a fortune, of course, but most of them continue to sell some copies.
-But if you look at my list you may be surprised to see that three of my books are available as free e-books.
-Why are they free?
+Which brings me back to the question I started out with: why make any books free?

-In the first place, making a book free isn’t as big a sacrifice as you might think.
-The sad fact is that you won’t make much money from any of the books you self-publish unless you are extremely lucky or willing and able to invest a lot of time and effort in marketing your work, which I’m not.
+The sad fact is that you are very unlikely to make much money from any of the books you self-publish unless you are extremely lucky or willing and able to invest a lot of time and effort in marketing your work, which I’m not.

 That may seem depressing, but don’t think that being published commercially is very different.
-Contrary to what many authors suppose, in most cases mainstream publishers these days make minimal if any effort to promote your book.
-This means that you are unlikely to make your fortune by writing, no matter whether you are published commercially or self-publish.
+Contrary to what many would-be authors suppose, in most cases mainstream publishers these days make minimal if any effort to promote your book – they leave it up to you.
+This means that you are unlikely to become rich or even earn your living by writing even if you do find a publisher.
+Moreover, your book may not be in print for long; many books disappear quite shortly after publication.
+(With self-publishing, at least you’re safe from that.)

-There can however be indirect benefits from self-publishing.
-I’ve produced a medical acupuncture textbook which I use on the courses I run for health professionals, and it costs me far less to print this than I used to pay to buy copies of an earlier textbook that had been brought out by a mainstream publisher.
+There can be indirect benefits from self-publishing, however.
+I’ve produced a medical acupuncture textbook which I use on the courses I run for health professionals, and it costs me far less to print this than I used to pay to buy copies of an earlier textbook that had been brought out by a mainstream publisher, even with my author’s discount.

 As I don’t depend on my writing income to make a living my main reason to produce books is to be read.
 More than that, I’m in favour of making information as freely available as possible, which is why I support the academic protest against Elsevier’s restrictive practices (see the Cost of Knowledge).
-It’s also why some of my books are free: they deal with ideas I think are important and I want them to be read as widely as possible.
+The books I’ve made free contain ideas I want to disseminate.

 One of these books, Making Word.doc Files on Linux, describes how to use free software to make a file that will be accepted by Smashwords.
 This is my small contribution to the free software movement, which I’m strongly in favour of.

-The other two books are on ideas that have been important to me for more than sixty years.
-Essentially, they are about the nature of belief, and therefore lie on the margins of religion.
+The other two are on ideas that have been thinking about for more than sixty years.
+Essentially, they are on the nature of belief, and therefore lie on the margins of religion.